RynMrphy18/Team-Profile-Underpaid-Generator/README.md

 WHEN I decide to finish building my team
 THEN I exit the application, and the HTML is generated

-Once max amount of users are inputted or user selects Finish Team HTML will be written into index.html file
+Once max amount of users are inputted or user selects Finish Team HTML will be written into an index.html file

 Github repo link: https://github.com/RynMrphy18/Team-Profile-Underpaid-Generator